• Skip to primary navigation

 Flea allergies are prevalent in cats and can often look the same as other cat skin problems.

-• Treatment: in the case of ticks, treatment includes removing the tick manually and antibiotics if the infection is severe.
-Fleas involve topical medication.
+• Treatment: For ticks, treatment includes manually removing the tick and antibiotics if the infection is severe.
+For fleas, treatment involves topical medication.

-• Additional info: prevention medication for both fleas and ticks can help eliminate the problem before it starts.
+• Additional info: Prevention medication for both fleas and ticks can help eliminate the problem before it starts.

 Cat with fleas being brushed